ecraft2learn/craftbot-for-arduino/README.md

 Then you can try pointing your browser to http://raspberrypi.local:8080/index.html

 ## How to run
-Arduinobot is a server and only needs an MQTT server to connect to in order to function.
+Craftbot for Arduino is a server and only needs an MQTT server to connect to in order to function.
 Use `--help` to see information on available options:

     gokr@yoda:~$ arduinobot --help
     arduinobot